pat270/liferay-frontend-guidelines/css/clay_css_2_recipes/04_checkbox_radio.md

 # Checkbox and Radio

 This recipe will match Clay CSS Checkbox and Radio (Custom Controls) to Material Design's Selection Controls shown in [https://material.io/components/selection-controls/](https://material.io/components/selection-controls/).

 These components are different from browser default checkboxes and radios.
-The changes made here won't apply to all checkboxes and radios in DXP due to legacy code that hasn't been updated yet.
-An example that comes to mind are the checkboxes inside Search Containers.
+The changes made here will not apply to all checkboxes and radios in DXP due to legacy code that has not yet been updated (e.g., checkboxes in DXP's Search Containers).

 Clay CSS Checkbox and Radio variables are limited in what you can do, but with a bit of hacking and slashing we can get pretty close with the markup that is already there.

 We will start with modifying mostly variables that are available.

 ## Custom Control